Read's Island: History

 The Imperial Gazetteer of England and Wales suggests that Read's Island was 'formed of Pudding-Pie sand' and that it 'took its name from Mr Read of Burton Stather'.

 Grass was then seen growing on Old Warp by the end of the 18th century and cattle were put onto the island to graze.
 With the Humber Estuary being a drain for a large part of the Midlands, including the River Trent and all of its tributaries, and the River Ouse draining a major part of Yorkshire, England, and being very tidal, it was a simple task and a matter of waiting a few years for some strategically placed piles of bricks and concrete (Warping) to start off this island by allowing the rich silt to build up.
 It was certainly protected and further land reclaimed from the Humber as its island status grew, and by the 1861 census there was one wooden cottage on the island, with a fresh water well.

 Military history

 German prisoners of war rebuilt the brick flood walls during the 1914–1918 war and on the 21 May 1942, an Airspeed Oxford of No 15 PAFU from RAF Kirmington crashed into the east side of the island.
 On 24 December 1944, a V1 rocket crashed into the mud by Read's Island.
-It was part of a synchronized attack on Manchester by Heinkel 111 aircraft.
+It was part of a synchronized attack on Manchester by Heinkel He 111 aircraft.
 The rockets were launched from aircraft to improve their 150 mi range.